Wong-S/Optium-Time/README.md

 <br>

--Keep a journal to help you unwind your thoughts.
+### Keep a journal to help you unwind your thoughts.
 <br>
 ![Alt Text](https://media.giphy.com/media/iYR6U5JNnZbPfjIs1A/giphy.gif)

--Need extra sounds to help you focus and relax for bed?
+### Need extra sounds to help you focus and relax for bed?
 The ambient sound station uses the Youtube Data API to search for videos with white, brown, and pink noises.
 <br>
 ![Alt Text](https://media.giphy.com/media/Xl71de1NLh476mKNHp/giphy.gif)
 <br>
 <br>

--Create a playlist and save your videos for future use.
+### Create a playlist and save your videos for future use.
 <br>

 ![Alt Text](https://media.giphy.com/media/hHp4BbL5Amzj38qtUw/giphy.gif)
 <br>

--Look back on your previous sleep log data and view your sleep stages per that week or previous months.
+### Look back on your previous sleep log data and view your sleep stages per that week or previous months.
 <br>
 ![Alt Text](https://media.giphy.com/media/DOjZd2my1OMyxl5y5G/giphy.gif)
 <br>
 <br>

--Select any point on the homepage graph to see additional details like the user's previous journals or their hypnogram and sleep stages for that night.
+### Select any point on the homepage graph to see additional details like the user's previous journals or their hypnogram and sleep stages for that night.
 <br>
 ![Alt Text](https://media.giphy.com/media/SObFK00OPfHEdSP1Ta/giphy.gif)
 <br>